Merlion Programme 2026

 • Flexibility and simplicity,

-• Visibility of the cooperative activities between the French and Singaporean parties,
+• Visibility of the cooperation activities between the French and Singaporean parties,

-• Joint selection and co-funding between the French and Singaporean partners.
+• Joint selection and co-funding by the French and Singaporean partners.

 The Merlion programme is co-funded in Singapore by the Singaporean partner institutions and in France by the Ministry of Europe and Foreign Affairs.
-The grant given to the French side is not intended to support the research work itself but will enable the implementation of international cooperation such as exchanges or visits, thus mainly for logistical purposes.
+The grant provided by the French side is not intended to support research work itself but instead focuses on enabling the implementation of international cooperation such as exchanges or visits.
+The grant has purely logistical purposes.

 • Merlion Project